-NO POINTS (O) NEEDS IMPROVEMENT (20) SATISFACTORY (22) EXEMPLARY (25) DESIGN Submission not relevant to exercise.
+NO POINTS (O) NEEDS IMPROVEMENT (20) SATISFACTORY (22) EXEMPLARY (25) MOTION Submission not relevant to exercise.
 Basic.
-Safe.
-Pushed.
+Refined.
+Inventive.
 EXPLORATION Submission not relevant to exercise.
 No. Maybe?
 Yes!
-REQUIREMENTS Submission not relevant to exercise.
+REQUIREMENTS None met or submission not relevant to exercise.
+Few met.
 Some met.
-Most met.
 All met.
 SUBMISSION Over a week late.
 Over two days late.
 Up to two days late.
 Submitted on time.